Nelson-Gon/cytounet/README.rst

 *
   [ ] XML Based Annotations

+**Frequently Asked Questions**

+Please read our Wiki `Pages <https://github.com/Nelson-Gon/cytounet/wiki/General-Tips-and-Tricks>`_

 **To raise an issue or question**

-Please raise an issue `here <https://github.com/Nelson-Gon/cytounet/issues>`_ if you have any discussion, criticism,

-or bug reports.
+If the `wiki <https://github.com/Nelson-Gon/cytounet/wiki/General-Tips-and-Tricks>`_ does not answer your question, please raise a new issue `here <https://github.com/Nelson-Gon/cytounet/issues>`_.
+You can also open an issue if you have any discussion, criticism, or bug reports.

 Thank you very much.